Hungarian Americans: History

-In 1583, a Hungarian poet Stephanus Parmenius joined Humphrey Gilbert's expedition to North America with the intention of writing a chronicle of the voyage and its discoveries.
+In 1583, Hungarian poet Stephanus Parmenius joined Humphrey Gilbert's expedition to North America with the intention of writing a chronicle of the voyage and its discoveries.
 Parmenius reached Newfoundland, likely becoming the first Hungarian in the New World.

 Hungarians have long settled in the New World, such as Michael de Kovats, the founder of United States Cavalry, active in the American Revolution.
 Hungarians have maintained a constant state of emigration to the United States since then; however, they are best known for three principal waves of emigration.

 Agoston Haraszthy, who settled in Wisconsin in 1840, was the first Hungarian to settle permanently in the United States and the second Hungarian to write a book about the United States in his native language.
 After he moved to California in the Gold Rush of 1849, Haraszthy founded the Buena Vista Vineyards in Sonoma (now Buena Vista Carneros) and imported more than 100,000 European vine cuttings for the use of California winemakers.
 He is widely remembered today as the "Father of California Viticulture" or the "Father of Modern Winemaking in California."

 The first large wave of emigration from Hungary to the United States occurred in 1849–1850, when the so-called "Forty-Eighters" fled from retribution by Austrian authorities after the defeat of the Hungarian Revolution of 1848.
 Lajos Kossuth gave a seven-month speaking tour of the U.S. in 1851 and 1852 to great acclaim as a champion of liberty, thereby unleashing a brief outburst of pro-Hungarian emotions.
 He left embittered because his refusal to oppose slavery alienated his natural constituency, and his long-term impact was minimal.
 By 1860, 2,710 Hungarians lived in the U.S., and at least 99 of them fought in the Civil War.
 Their motivations were not so much antislavery as a belief in democracy, a taste for adventure, validation of their military credentials, and solidarity with their American neighbors.